There are a variety of ways for booking Train Tickets in Thailand.

 All 3rd class travel is sold on the day and cannot be pre-booked.

-Tickets can be purchased for up to 60 days in advance.
+Tickets can be purchased from 30 days, up to 90 days in advance (depending on distance travelled).

 The most straightforward way to buy your train tickets is directly from a Thai train station.

 Nearly all train stations in Thailand that you will encounter on your travels around the country, will be linked up with the computerized Thai booking system, meaning that you can book tickets for any train journey within Thailand, from any station.

 The only problem that you will encounter is that during busy times of the year around Songkran (Thai New Year) and during the busy tourist season months of December, January and February, when tickets can be sold out weeks in advance, so if you are not in the country, you may want to pay a little extra and make an advance booking :